Please note that you must agree to these terms in the KID Museum Camp Form in order for your child to attend.

 Pick-up: 4:00 PM

 Please note that we cannot accommodate late pick-ups.
-If you are more than 15 minutes late, we will need to charge a $10 fee and $1/ minute thereafter to cover the cost of our staff overtime.
+If you are more than 15 minutes late, we will charge a $10 fee and $1/ minute thereafter to cover the cost of our staff overtime.

 By registering your child you agree to the following: Although every effort is made to provide a safe environment, I recognize there is always a risk of an accident occurring.
 By submitting a registration, I agree to release and discharge KID Museum from any and all liability and/or claims or damages arising out of personal injury that occurs during my student’s participation in onsite or offsite KID Museum programs.
 I agree to be responsible for any medical bills incurred resulting from illness or injury in such programming.
 Students are expected to carry their own accident and medical insurance.
 If necessary, I authorize KID Museum staff to authorize medical treatment for my child.

 By registering your child, you consent to KID Museum’s use of their image and likeness as shown in any photographs, videotapes, motion picture film, or electronic images and any audio recordings made of the participant’s voice in whatever way KID Museum desires, including television, print, website, and social media platforms.
 Furthermore, you consent that such photographs, films, recordings, electronic images shall be the sole property of KID Museum.